 Many operators don’t seek out these types of solutions because the assumption is that they require significant investments of time and money – and require significant expertise to implement, configure, and maintain over time.

-The fact is that solutions like the KETOS Smart Water Intelligence Platform don’t require significant investments and empower operators to make data-driven decisions about water quality in real-time and enable data-driven operation process controls.
+The fact is that solutions like the KETOS Smart Water Intelligence Platform don’t require significant investments and empower operators to make data-driven decisions about water analytics and quality in real-time and enable data-driven operation process controls.

 Data Security and the Cloud